MSkeem/CellarTracker-for-Home-Assistant/README.md

 <i>Please note that the component updates every two hours.
 To avoid violating CellarTracker's regulations, do not set this frequency lower than once per hour.</i>

 ## Disclaimer:
 This integration for CellarTracker with Home Assistant is unofficial.
-The developer and contributors are in no way affiliated with CellarTracker!
+The developer is in no way affiliated with CellarTracker!
 LLC.

 "CellarTracker!" is a registered trademark of CellarTracker!
 LLC.